gayalkuruppu/gayalkuruppu.github.io/_pages/about.md

   - /about.html
 ---

-- I am a research assistant at the Department of Computer Vision, [MBZUAI](https://mbzuai.ac.ae/about/), UAE under Assistant Professor [Dr. Muhammad Haris Khan](https://scholar.google.com/citations?user=ZgERfFwAAAAJ&hl=en).
+- I am a Research Assistant at the Department of Computer Vision, [MBZUAI](https://mbzuai.ac.ae/about/), UAE under Assistant Professor [Dr. Muhammad Haris Khan](https://scholar.google.com/citations?user=ZgERfFwAAAAJ&hl=en).
 My work is related to Domain Generalization and Network Calibration.

 - I worked as a Software Engineer in the R&D team at WSO2.
 My work is related to the compiler of the novel cloud native programming language, [Ballerina](https://ballerina.io).
 Mainly, I develop Java backend APIs for language support such as completions, code-actions, hover, .. etc.